Amboy Crater: Hiking Through a Lava Field to a Volcano

-I am a huge fan of both Route 66 and hiking, so when I heard about a unique hike on Route 66 I knew I had to get out there.
+I am a huge fan of both Route 66 and hiking, so when I heard about this unique hike on Route 66, I knew I had to get out there and do it.
 Located literally in the middle of nowhere, near the small town of Amboy, sits this massive volcano known as the Amboy Crater.
 You can hike all the way to the top of the crater and get vast views of the surrounding landscape.
 If this sounds like something you would be interested in, then read on for all the information.

 - 3 miles round trip

 - 300 feet of elevation

 If you are heading to Amboy Crater, then you should stop at Amboy as well.
 There are a lot of historic Route 66 sights to see there, such as the famous motel and the cafe.

 After that proceed about 2 miles down the road to the turnoff for the Amboy Crater (there is a sign for it), and park in the big parking lot with picnic tables and two pit toilets.

 An excellent place to check out before the trail is the overlook that is on the left side of the parking lot.
 This area provides a great view of the crater and volcanic fields, and it is a good point of reference when you are up at the top of the crater.